mesonbuild/meson/docs/markdown/Cross-compilation.md

 Linux*.
 Only the *target machine* of whatever we build with it can be freely chosen by us, say if we want to build another cross compiler that runs on MIPS Linux and targets Aarch64 iOS.
-As this example hopefully makes clear to you, the platforms are shifted over to the left by one position.
+As this example hopefully makes clear to you, the machine names are relative and shifted over to the left by one position.

 If you did not understand all of the details, don't worry.
 For most people it takes a while to wrap their head around these